jacksalici/jacksalici.com/src/content/notes/website.md

 I also added some easter eggs that no one will ever notice, so if you are curious, look for a 404 error for one instance of my broken humor...

 The theme also uses some _Google Symbols_ and _Font Awesome_ icons, both imported directly as SVGs, and the fonts I use are all in local.
 Without any external script, I achieved the performances you have seen at the begin of the article.
+The fonts are offered by [_Fontsource_](https://fontsource.org/), an open-source project that allows self-hosting fonts easily.

 <!--Having said that, do you know that I love pizza, coding, and succulent plants?
 This website is also reachable at [🍕💻🌵.tk](http://🍕💻🌵.tk) (emojis order matters).